jessepav/lacygoill-wiki-backup/vim/compiler.md

 IOW, the more  compilers' output your format  matches, the more to  the right of `'efm'` it should be.

-That's my interpretation of this recommendation in `:h efm-entries`:
+That's my interpretation of this recommendation in `:help efm-entries`:

    > If there is a pattern that  may match output from several compilers (but
    > not in a right way), put it after one that is more restrictive.